An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: An inexact proximal ALM for solving SOCP reformulation

 \begin{remark} When directly applying the ALM \cite{rock-alm} to \eqref{eq:opt-dualsocalm-ran}, one needs to solve the subproblem at the $k$-th iteration in the following form

 The coupling of variables makes it difficult to compute a solution to this subproblem.
-In contrast, the $k$-th iteration of the ADMM \cite{glowinski75,gabay76,clcoap} minimizes the objective in \eqref{eq:inalm-sub} concerning $(\bm{\varphi},\z)$ and $\q$ successively for only one cycle.
-This can result in significantly more iterations than ALM, as the ALM subproblems may be solved coarsely.
-Thanks to the theoretical analysis in \cite{cl21}, we know that for problem \eqref{eq:opt-dualsocalm-ran}, the error in each iteration of the ADMM, when viewed as an inexact ALM, can be quantified by introducing a proximal term.
+In contrast, the $k$-th iteration of the ADMM \cite{glowinski75,gabay76,clcoap} minimizes the objective in \eqref{eq:inalm-sub} with respect to $(\bm{\varphi},\z)$ and $\q$ successively for only one cycle.
+This can result in significantly more iterations than ALM.
+Thanks to the theoretical analysis in \cite{cl21}, we know that for solving \eqref{eq:opt-dualsocalm-ran}, the error in each iteration of the ADMM, when viewed as an inexact ALM, can be quantified by introducing a proximal term.
 The resulting \Cref{alg:socinpalm} is similar to the classic ADMM and appears to be an instance of the proximal ADMM \cite{fazel13}.
-Nevertheless, the condition $\tau\in (0,2)$ distinguishes it from ADMM-type algorithms.
+Nevertheless, the condition $\tau\in (0,2)$ on the dual step length distinguishes it from ADMM-type algorithms.
 In the latter, convergence generally requires $\tau\in(0,\frac{1+\sqrt{5}}{2})$.
-Thus, the convergence analysis of \Cref{alg:socinpalm} does not follow directly from \cite{fazel13} or other literature but instead relies on \cite{cl21}.
-Based on \cite[Theorem 4.1]{cl21}, we know that Steps 1 and 2 in \Cref{alg:socinpalm} can be integrated as one single step.
+Thus, the convergence analysis of \Cref{alg:socinpalm} does not follow directly from \cite{fazel13} or other literature, but relies on \cite{cl21}.
+Based on \cite[Theorem 4.1]{cl21}, we know that Steps 1 and 2 in \Cref{alg:socinpalm} can be integrated as a single step

-where the error can be controlled by a summable sequence of non-negative real numbers and the self-adjoint positive semidefinite linear operator $\mathcal{S}$ is defined by
+where the error can be controlled by a summable sequence of non-negative real numbers, and the self-adjoint positive semidefinite linear operator $\mathcal{S}$ is defined by

-This equivalence may partially clarify why ADMM can deliver robust computational performance for DOT problems in the existing literature \cite{bb00,bb15,bb16}. \end{remark}
+This equivalence may partially clarify why ADMM can deliver robust computational performance for DOT problems in the existing literature \cite{bb00,bb15}. \end{remark}

-We update the variable $\bm{\varphi}$ using a fast Fourier transform in our numerical implementation of \Cref{alg:socinpalm}, which is a highly appreciated approach to solving linear systems of equations involving a discrete Laplace operator.
-Furthermore, $\z$ is updated by projecting onto $\mathds{Q}$, which admits an efficient computation as shown in \Cref{tab:compareProj}.
-Moreover, according to Proposition \ref{prop:fbbf}, the matrix $\mathcal{I}_{\q}+ \mathcal{F}^*\B^*\B\mathcal{F}$ is diagonal, allowing $\q$ to be updated with linear complexity.
-The explicit computational steps of our implementation are detailed in \Cref{alg:inpalm-exp}.